 Go shop around if you already don’t have one.
 Make sure, you don’t fall for the unlimited $5 per month plan trap.
 Understand your needs, your website and visitors then purchase a hosting plan.
 I will soon review web hosting and domain seller in New Zealand and will link here.

 Softaculous is probably the most popular auto-installer as most of the web hosts I have used are using this script to allow their users to install popular software.

-Below is the step-by-step guide to install WordPress using Softaculous which is always found in your cPanel.
+Below is the step-by-step guide to installing WordPress using Softaculous which is always found in your cPanel.

 Log in to your cPanel by visiting your account on your web host’s website.
 Most of the time web hosts redirect you to your cPanel if you go to www.yourwebsite.co.nz/cpanel – you will require your cPanel username and password.

 Click on Softaculous or in most cases the web hosts list the popular installations for quick access.
 Like my web host (see the screenshot below)